Literary language: Manchu

-Standard Manchu was based on the language spoken by the Jianzhou Jurchens during Nurhaci's time, while other unwritten Manchu dialects such as that of Aigun and Sanjiazi were also spoken in addition to the related Xibe language.
+Standard Manchu was based on the language spoken by the Jianzhou Jurchens during Nurhaci's time, while other unwritten Manchu dialects, such as that of Aigun and Sanjiazi, were spoken in addition to the related Xibe language.

 Mongolian

 The Classical Mongolian language was the high register used for religious and official purposes, while the various Mongolian dialects served as the low register, like Khalkha Mongolian, Chakhar Mongolian, Khorchin Mongolian, Kharchin Mongolian, Baarin Mongolian, Ordos Mongolian and the Buryat language.
 The Tibetan Buddhist canon was translated into Classical Mongolian.
-The Oirat Mongols who spoke the Oirat Mongol language and dialects like Kalmyk language or Torgut Oirat used a separate standard written with the Clear script.
+The Oirat Mongols who spoke the Oirat language and dialects like Kalmyk language or Torgut Oirat used a separate standard written with the Clear script.

 The Mongolian language, based on Khalkha Mongolian, now serves as the high register in Mongolia itself while in Inner Mongolia a standard Mongolian based on Chakhar Mongolian serves as the high register for all Mongols in China.
-The Buryat language, which is seen by some as part of the Mongolian language, has been turned into a standard literary form itself in Russia.
+The Buryat language, which is seen as part of the Mongolian language, has been turned into a standard literary form in Russia.